-Following approval of the certificate request for legal persons, the certificate is immediately issued as a soft PSE or written to a smart card.
+Following approval of the certificate request for legal persons, the certificate is immediately issued as a soft PSE.

 No new certificates from the public certification authority are issued through this registration authority, apart from the above-mentioned certificates for legal persons.